Jump to: USBA Requirements | CBC Safety Certification Clinics | Training at SMR with a .22 | Getting to SMR

 CBC safety certification clinics include the practical assessment portion of the USBA Basic Rifle Safety Course (described above) along with additional lecture material and practical experience on the range.
 You will need to complete the online portion of the USBA course before you arrive on-site for the CBC safety certification clinic.
 Bring proof of course completion with you!

 Clinics are generally held in October and mid-season and are limited by volunteer instructor availability.
-Clinics are announced via the CBC Members mailing list, and are posted on the CBC web site.
+Clinics are announced via the CBC Members mailing list (see subscription links on our home page), and are posted on the CBC web site.

 Club rifles and ammunition are provided for clinic participants.
 If you already own a suitable .22 that you'd like to use for racing, bring it (and ammunition) with you.
 Ammunition must be standard velocity .22 long rifle.